Leadership

 He has worn many hats over the years including managing a community based art gallery that provided vocational training for adults with traumatic brain injuries; Director of Sales and Marketing at a nonprofit bilingual children’s book publishing house; and accounts manager for the US library market where he secured national placement of books for 120 client publishers.

 Robert has been writing poetry since his teen years and recently founded Blue Stone Poets.
 He reads his work at events around the Hudson Valley, is a member of the Woodstock Poetry Society and has published a collection of his work in 2013.
 A new volume of his poetry is expected to be published in 2025.
-He was born and raised in New Jersey, lived in San Francisco for 13 years, and is currently a resident of Saugerties, NY.

 Rich Conti, Ceramics Program Director